 Then one needs to define:

-• A precondition function ensuring some Action is valid in some state.
-This function may seem redundant with the generator but is actually important when shrinking a failing test sequences: The execution engine will ensure the reduced sequence is still valid with respect to the model,
+is valid in some state.
+This function may seem redundant with the generator but is actually important when shrinking a failing test sequences: The execution engine will ensure the reduced sequence is still valid with respect to the model, - A

 The reader is invited to check the Haddock documentation of the library for further details.